 sionless L - M cone contrast, the y axis is S - Figure 4.
 Receptive Field of the Implanted Electrode mean-square response power.
-The best-fit plane presented in 121 visual field locations (white dashed lines, not present on actual display, show all possible locations).
-The subject performed a detection task on foveally presented letters to ensure fixation.
+The best-fit plane presented in 121 visual field locations (white dashed lines, not present on (C) Power of the response to blue stimuli with tion task on foveally presented letters to ensure fixation.

 resents the average response (bars represent (B) The power of the evoked electrical response from the electrode for stim-95% confidence interval) to a stimulus of the uli presented at each visual field location, interpolated to account for overlap between adjacent stimuli.
 Color indicates strength of the response.
 (D) Power of the response to achromatic stimuli White crosshairs show the horizontal and vertical meridia for reference.